Article

 Subject to locally determined governance arrangements, a PA may administer medicines under a patient specific direction.
 A patient specific direction (PSD) is a written instruction, signed by an authorised prescriber, for medicine(s) to be administered to a named person after the prescriber has assessed the patient.
 Read further guidance on PSDs.

 Applicants are typically required to possess a biomedical science or biological/life sciences 2:1 honour degree.
-Alternatively they can be registered healthcare professionals (such as nurses or operating department practitioners) with at least three years clinical experience.
+Alternatively, they can be registered healthcare professionals (such as nurses or operating department practitioners) with at least three years clinical experience.

 The Leng Review

-The Leng Review, published in July 2025, is an independent review of the (then named) PA and PAA roles in the UK healthcare system.
+The Leng Review, published in July 2025, is an independent review of the PA and AA roles in the UK healthcare system.
 Led by Professor Gillian Leng, the review addresses concerns about patient safety, role clarity, and the expansion of these roles within the NHS.
 The review's recommendations aim to clarify the roles of PAs and AAs, ensure their safe and effective deployment, and improve public understanding of their functions.

 Further information